jnozzi/cocoadev.com/markdown/ImageTransparencyFiltering.md

 In the project I'm working on, I have to filter an image and change some colors around, then display it in a window.
 Problem is, the source images I use all have white backgrounds, which are somewhat annoying against the aqua-pinstripe background of the window.
-Basically, I'm looking for a way to make all the white pixels in an General/NSImage(Rep) transparent.
-So far I've had no success trying to access the alpha channel while munging through the image, even though General/NSImageRep has a -setAlpha: method.
+Basically, I'm looking for a way to make all the white pixels in an NSImage(Rep) transparent.
+So far I've had no success trying to access the alpha channel while munging through the image, even though NSImageRep has a -setAlpha: method.
 I have the feeling I'm missing something painfully obvious.
 Any suggestions?
 ----
 The description for setAlpha: is

 "- (void)setAlpha:(BOOL)flag

 Informs the receiver whether the image has an alpha component. flag should be YES if it does, and NO if it doesn't."
 Doesn't sound like you will be able to **add** an alpha channel to an image rep that way.
-I think you'll have to create a new image rep with alpha channel and copy the contents over. --General/AndreasMayer
+I think you'll have to create a new image rep with alpha channel and copy the contents over. --AndreasMayer

 ----

 Yes.
-More specifically, get an General/NSBitmapImageRep describing your image.
+More specifically, get an NSBitmapImageRep describing your image.
 Create a new image of the appropriate size, etc. Walk the raw bytes of your input imageRep one pixel at a time; if encounter an all white pixel (0xFF, 0xFF, 0xFF, 0xFF) zero the alpha as you copy (0xFF, 0xFF, 0xFF, 0x0).
-This technique works great for other kinds of image processing as well, such as RGB filtering, edge detection, pixelization, and so on. -- General/MikeTrent
+This technique works great for other kinds of image processing as well, such as RGB filtering, edge detection, pixelization, and so on. -- MikeTrent

 ----